How to Optimize VoIP Costs

 Fancy Stuff: Need video calls or CRM integration?
 Some providers offer these.
 Make sure you’re not paying for bells and whistles you’ll never use.

-Don't just go for the cheapest option.
-Think about what you're getting for your money.
+Don’t just go for the cheapest option.
+Think about what you’re getting for your money — and get the quote in writing, because in this category the published rate is a starting position.

 Hidden Costs and System Connections

 Phone Costs: You might need to buy new phones.
-Some providers offer deals if you sign a long contract.
+Some providers offer deals if you sign a long contract — which is a discount you pay for in contract length.

 Linking to Other Tools: Want your VoIP to talk to your CRM?
 That might cost extra.